Carnegie Mellon University

 Energy Core

-EST&P Core CoursesFour required energy core mini-courses provide a foundation for your understanding of all aspects of energy.
-Think of these courses as four different perspectives from which you will examine and understand the multifaceted issues of energy.
-In the core courses, you will participate in multidisciplinary teams to understand and develop solutions to energy problems, present results and write reports, engage in active discussions, and debate with faculty and your fellow students.
+EST&P Core CoursesFour required energy core mini-courses provide the foundation for understanding all aspects of interdisciplinary energy engineering, especially energy supply, conversion, transport, storage, demand, utilization, policy, and economics.
+The inter-relationships of these topics are discussed throughout the core, as are current topics connecting them.
+All degrees in EST&P build up from these core topics.
+Also in the core courses, students participate in multidisciplinary teams to understand and develop solutions to energy problems, present results and write reports, engage in active discussions with faculty and your fellow students.

 For detailed information on each of the Energy Core mini-courses: